ourzora/nouns-marketplace/README.md

 The codebase is configured to use [Alchemy](https://www.alchemy.com/) as the RPC provider.

-In general we use [Wagmi](https://wagmi.sh/docs/providers/configuring-chains) as a convenience for interacting with Etherium.
+In general we use [Wagmi](https://wagmi.sh/docs/providers/configuring-chains) as a convenience for interacting with Ethereum.

 [RainbowKit](https://www.rainbowkit.com/) for wallet connect UI.

-[Ethers.js](https://docs.ethers.io/v5/) for more specific Etherium interactions.
+[Ethers.js](https://docs.ethers.io/v5/) for more specific Ethereum interactions.

 # Codebase Structure: